5. Configuration

 Set the Deactivation value to 6 degrees

 This will mean that Relay 1 will be active if the battery temperature falls to 5 degrees.
 If the temperature continues to fall below 5 degrees to 4 degrees, then the second heat pad will be engaged via Relay 2.
+If that is sufficient to raise the temperature back to 6 degrees, Relay 2 will deactivate, and then Relay 1 will remain active until battery temperature returns to 10 degrees.

-Note that the physical wiring contacts are available for both Relay 1 and Relay 2 in Normally Open, and Normally Closed configurations.
+Note that the physical wiring contacts are available for both Relay 1 and Relay 2 in Normally Open and Normally Closed configurations.

 Caution

-Note specifications for the power limits of the relays.
+Note the specifications for the power limits of the relays.
 It may be necessary to connect appliances via an additional contactor if power requirements exceed the relay power limit specification.